jmcvaughn/server_setup/README.md

 ## OpenStack
 All virtualisation requirements are met by OpenStack, running on LXD. `setup.sh` configures LXD and Juju as required, while `openstack.sh` adds the model, configures its profile, and deploys the openstack.yaml bundle.

-Note that glance-simplestreams-sync is used to manage Ubuntu images; these do not need to be added manually.
+glance-simplestreams-sync is used to manage Ubuntu images; these do not need to be added manually.

+Note all of this is performed under Juju's "admin" user; see the [Add the OpenStack cloud as Juju](#optional-add-the-openstack-cloud-to-juju) section for recommended Juju usage.

 ### Post-deployment setup
 The commands in this section are examples; modify as appropriate.